balfieri/aws/README.md

 <h3>Set Up Your Local PC for AWS Command Line</h3>

 <pre>
-[download this directory and put it on your PATH] cd [somewhere] git clone https://github.com/balfieri/aws export PATH=...
+# clone/download this repo and put it on your PATH
+cd [somewhere]
+git clone https://github.com/balfieri/aws
+export PATH=...

-[install aws-cli (search web for how to do this on your PC)]
+[install aws-cli (search web for how to do this on your type of PC)]

+# configure your AWS environment
-[configure your AWS environment:] aws configure
+aws configure
-[get AWS key and secret id credentials from your AWS console and type them in here]
+[get AWS key id and secret id credentials from your AWS console and type them in when prompted]
-region: us-east-1                       [or whatever suits you]
+region: us-east-1                       [or wherever suits you]

-[now some sanity checks:]
+# some sanity checks
 owner_group                             [will return your sg-nnn security group id] owner_vpc                               [will return your vpc-nnn VPC id] owner_region                            [will return the region you specified above]